 Soap Online Tutorials

-Soap is a salt of a fatty acid used in a variety of cleansing and lubricating products.
-In a domestic setting, soaps are surfactants usually used for washing, bathing, and other types of housekeeping.
-In industrial settings, soaps are used as thickeners, components of some lubricants, and precursors to catalysts.
+Soap is a salt of a fatty acid (sometimes other carboxylic acids) used for cleaning and lubricating products as well as other applications.
+In a domestic setting, soaps, specifically "toilet soaps", are surfactants usually used for washing, bathing, and other types of housekeeping.
+In industrial settings, soaps are used as thickeners, components of some lubricants, emulsifiers, and catalysts.

 A handmade soap bar